The Story of the Pebble

 The Archer-Butler luck stone was owned by the Butler family of Granvilla, near Cahir, Co.
 Tipperary.
 This small amulet was traditionally used to protect cattle from disease.
 It consists of a crystal ball weighing c.
 200g that is mounted in a decorative bronze frame.
 There were two ways the ‘cure’ could be invoked.
 Sometimes the stone was placed in the livestock’s drinking water, while in other instances it was tied around the animal’s neck via a suspension loop.

 During the 17th, 18th and 19th centuries such folk remedies appear to have been quite common in Ireland and similar amulets are recorded from several locations.
 For example, the Imokilly and Ballyvourney Stones, both from Co.
 Cork, were similarly immersed in drinking water to effect the ‘cure’.
 Those however were made not from rock crystal but other stones (agate and possibly basalt).
-I came across something that is called “Kerry Amulet”, a round stone that was used for healing sick cattle and humans in the neighborhood.
+I came across something that is called “Kerry Amulet”, a round stone that was used for healing sick cattle and humans in the neighbourhood.
 The stone was locally known as “The Baully” or the “The Bully” and was kept by the Corridon family in their house.
 The stone was used in conjunction with water from a nearby well, known as St. Macadaw`s well.
 The family would walk around the holy well in a clockwise direction while praying.
 Only Corridon family had the privilege of this custom, no general public visited the site during the ritual.
 To cure the humans, the stone was dipped in the holy water, where later the sick would bath or wash their hands.
-Curing ailing cattle the water was poured on them.
+Curing ailing cattle, the water was poured on them.

 The Baully Stone in Keel, Ballyheigue